 Gifts for People Who Love to Read

-DIY: Purchase eBook-only shorts your reader’s favorite author, especially if said reader doesn’t like eBook, get some fancy paper, print out the short story, roll up like a scroll and wrap with a pretty ribbon.
+Purchase eBook-only shorts from your reader’s favorite author, especially if the reader doesn’t like eBooks.
+Get some fancy paper, print out the short story, roll up like a scroll and wrap with a pretty ribbon.
 (My shorts are here.)

-You can pull together a book themed basket.
-Like some of your favorite romance novels with some chocolates and a bottle of wine (or two).
+Pull together a book themed basket.
+For example, collect some of your favorite romance novels with some chocolates, a bath bomb, and a bottle of wine (or two).
 Here is one example I did for Blameless several years ago.
-You could do this same one with the three Soulless Manga, for example.

 GAIL’S DAILY DOSE